Grass Fed vs. Grain Fed; Grass Finished vs. Grain Finished - What’s the difference?

 Grass Fed and Grass Finished

 You may have noticed that we call some of our beef products “grass fed and grass finished”.
-It has occurred to us that not everyone knows what this means.
-Rather than being vague or trying to gloss over the details of our work, we feel it is important that our customers know everything there is to know about where their beef comes from and what it was fed during its lifetime.
-This search for knowledge and transparency is what led our founder to start Prosper Meats, after all, and it is why we can say that with Prosper Meats you know where your food is coming from "from seed to plate."
+It has occurred to us that not everyone knows what this means, and, to complicate matters, the "grass fed" label on your beef is not defined or controlled by the USDA.
+Rather than being vague or trying to gloss over the details of our work, we feel it is important that our customers know everything there is to know about where their beef comes from, how it was treated and what it was fed during its lifetime.
+This search for knowledge and transparency is what led our founder to start Prosper Meats and why we introduced the Prosper Meats Promise: so that you know where your food is coming from, "From Seed to Dinner Plate."

-Most people who are interested know that grass fed beef comes from cattle that are raised on pastures, and grow to maturity eating, you guessed it, grass.
-What isn’t apparent from the grass fed label, is that beef cattle can be “finished” with a diet of things other than grass at the end of their journey.
+Most people who are interested assume that "grass fed" labelled beef comes from cattle that are raised on pastures, and grow to maturity eating, you guessed it, grass.
+What isn’t apparent from the grass fed label, is that beef cattle can be “finished” with a diet of things other than grass at the end of their journey and may spend much less time on-pasture than our happy cattle do.

 This “finishing” is where some farmers choose to cut corners.
 The definition of grass fed beef is beef that comes from cattle who spend the majority of their lives eating grass.
 It turns out the word majority is pretty vague in that definition.
 Often, to fatten up cattle before slaughter, some grass fed beef farmers will “finish” their cattle on a diet of grain and corn.
 This finishing typically takes place in "feedlots” which do not have to meet the same standards of quality that pastures do.
 Most feedlots can be small, artificial, and factory-like, to be quite honest.
 So grass fed beef can spend, let’s say three-quarters of their lives eating grass on open pastures.
 Unfortunately, for the last quarter of their lives a large number of grass fed beef cattle will be sent to cramped feedlots to be fed grain and corn so that the beef ultimately becomes more similar to grain fed beef.